LCEDN 7th Annual Conference

 Wednesday 30 May to Friday 1 June, 2018

-Please note that it's the last few days left for registering for the 7th LCEDN Annual Conference, which will take place on Wednesday 30 May, Thursday 31 May and Friday 1 June 2018 in Holywell Park Conference Centre, Loughborough, UK.
+We are looking forward to welcoming delegates to the 7th LCEDN Annual Conference, which will take place on Wednesday 30 May, Thursday 31 May and Friday 1 June 2018 in Holywell Park Conference Centre, Loughborough, UK.
 The theme will be 'Transforming Energy Access?'.
-The deadline for registering for the conference is 24th May.
 We very much look forward to seeing you there!

 Please see below for the conference schedule, which is subject to change (PDF file).